learn-tdd-in/learntdd.in/src/ember/index.md

 We access the Ember Data `store` that's made available to controllers automatically and use it to create a new message record, passing it the provided text.
 Then we save that record.

-Next, let's pass that action to the NewMessageForm:
+Next, let's pass that action to the `NewMessageForm`:

 ```diff
 -<NewMessageForm />